Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

 Let's then say we have a `ReplCtx` that defines a context of actions we can preform in our Repl ^[We will not worry about the actual implementation of such a class here -- but I quite like this style of programming in Kotlin.
-It is reminicent of [MTL](https://hackage.haskell.org/package/mtl)-style programming in Haskell]:
+It is reminiscent of [MTL](https://hackage.haskell.org/package/mtl)-style programming in Haskell]:

 ```kotlin
 interface ReplCtx {